Low-latency WebRTC

 Ant Media EE · Its own WebRTCAdaptor SDK.

-Ant Media EE · Java plugin SDK — you build your own.
+Ant Media EE · Java plugin SDK — you build your own; the player and overlays are not pluggable server-side slots.

 StreamHub · Origin + edge; an edge joins with one command and a token.
 Idempotent one-liner installer, TLS included.